Audit Responses and Corrective Audit Plans

 Implementation Plan of Action(s):

-The implementation plan should be in sufficient detail to -
+The implementation plan should be in sufficient detail to:

-a.
-Clearly demonstrate what actions have occurred or are planned OR
+- Clearly demonstrate what actions have occurred or are planned OR

-b.
-Why actions are not being taken.
+- Why actions are not being taken.

 Implementation Date: